-Given these observations, DWR concludes that the IGUCA corrective controls are essential for protecting the public interest in water quality in the Burrton area.
-DWR recommends that the current Burrton IGUCA corrective controls be maintained.
-DWR also recommends the consideration of further proactive measures to help protect groundwater quality and public health, namely: (1) in light of the movement of the chloride plume, consider extending the boundary of the Burrton IGUCA to the southeast; (2) consider additional corrective controls to help prevent any further groundwater contamination such as additional well grouting requirements; and (3) consider extending model review to existing permits and water rights within the boundaries of the Burrton IGUCA in the path of plume migration in order to better protect the public interest.
+Given these observations, the review team concludes that the IGUCA corrective controls are essential for protecting the public interest in water quality in the Burrton area.
+The review team recommends that the current Burrton IGUCA corrective controls be maintained.
+The review team also recommends the consideration of further proactive measures to help protect groundwater quality and public health, namely: (1) in light of the movement of the chloride plume, consider extending the boundary of the Burrton IGUCA to the southeast; (2) consider additional corrective controls to help prevent any further groundwater contamination such as additional well grouting requirements; and (3) consider extending model review to existing permits and water rights within the boundaries of the Burrton IGUCA in the path of plume migration in order to better protect the public interest.